On the Fragility of Contribution Score Computation in Federated Learning: Results

 \subsection{Defenses}

 While it may seem natural to combine the Architectural Sensitivity study with the Intentional Manipulation study, i.e., testing our poisoning attacks under Byzantine fault tolerant aggregations, we deliberately treated these directions separately.
-Prior work (e.g., the ACE paper~\cite{xu2024ace}) shows that even weaker attacks can “fly under the radar” of anomaly detectors, since such defenses are tuned to identify overtly harmful updates rather than subtle manipulations that appear beneficial.
-Our \emph{Self Improvement} attack falls exactly into this blind spot: as a side product it is increases the global model performance while also corrupting contribution scores.
-Hence, it raises fundamental ethical questions of whether it should even be treated as a malicious attack: it manipulates the fairness of the reward allocation scheme of the federation by providing better model updates according to the utilized and commonly agreed performance metric, so in fact it does deserve the elevated score.
+Prior work (e.g., the ACE paper~\cite{xu2024ace}) shows that even weaker attacks can ``fly under the radar'' of anomaly detectors, since such defenses are tuned to identify overtly harmful updates rather than subtle manipulations that appear beneficial.
+Our \emph{Self Improvement} attack falls exactly into this blind spot: as a side product, it increases the performance of the global model while also corrupting contribution scores.
+Hence, it raises an ethical question: whether it should even be treated as a malicious attack.
+It manipulates the fairness of the reward allocation scheme of the federation by providing better model updates according to the utilized and commonly agreed performance metric; in fact, it does deserve the elevated score.

 By contrast, defending against the \emph{Targeted Decrease} attack is far more straightforward.
 Despite our effort to limit the immediate loss change (Equation~\ref{eq:ce_td}), its cumulative effect still leads to significant degradation of the global model over time.
-As illustrated in Figure~\ref{fig:loss}, repeated application causes the loss to diverge, meaning that simple performance monitoring would be sufficient for detection.
+As illustrated in Figure~\ref{fig:loss}, repeating the attack over multiple rounds causes the loss to diverge, meaning that simple performance monitoring would be sufficient for detection.